elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 4
 ```

-A binary is just a sequence of bytes.
-Of course, those bytes can be organized in any way, even in a sequence that does not make them a valid string:
+A binary is a sequence of bytes.
+Those bytes can be organized in any way, even in a sequence that does not make them a valid string:

 ```iex
 iex> String.valid?(<<239, 191, 191>>)